sergeymusichenko/ab-soft-performance-101/homework/lc2/TestStrategy.md

  - cart service - provides logic to add to user cart some product, view items in cart and checkout;

 #### Project acceptance criteria
-1. System can serve # of users for some period of time - *To define by business owner*
+1. System can serve # of users for some period - *To define by business owner*
-2. System can serve # of max user in peak time simultanuesly - *To define by business owner*
+2. System can serve # of max user in peak time simultaneously - *To define by business owner*
 3. System has ____% of up time - *To define by business owner*
 #### Risks
 - Risk of network failure.